z4kn4fein/kotlin-semver/Module.md

 equal to `1.2.0` {**AND**} less than `3.0.0` {**OR**} greater than `4.0.0`*.

 We can notice that with the first part of the previous constraint (`>=1.2.0 <3.0.0`) we simply defined a semantic version range.
-There are additional options to express version ranges which are described in the following section.
+There are additional options to express version ranges, these are described in the following section.

 ### Range Conditions
 There are special range indicators that in fact only sugars for longer range expressions.